The Son of God

 Rabbi Yeshua and Israel

 Rabbi Yeshua was an awesome presence.
-His absolute love and authority reminded His audiences of Israel himself.
+His absolute love and authority reminded his audiences of God himself.
 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and first commandment.
 And a second is like it, You shall love your neighbor as yourself.
 On these two commandments depend all the law and the prophets” Mt 22:37–40.
 Behold the multitudes!

 Rabbi Yeshua loves his Jewish family.
 He prayed that, “They may be one even as we are one” Jn 17:11 so much that he will not come again until all Israel, including the Jewish rabbinic authorities, recognize him as their true Mashiakh. § 674: “The glorious Messiah’s coming is suspended at every moment of history until his recognition by all Israel.”
 Jewish hearts cry out in the Amidah’s 15th benediction for the arrival of King Mashiakh using the Hebrew word yeshua.